John Edward Stoneley/Stonier, Private 1711, 1/5th Battalion, Cheshire Regiment

 John enlisted with the 7th Cheshire Regiment in 1913 and was mobilised at the start of the war.
 After undergoing training, he volunteered to be transferred to the 5th Cheshire Regiment in January 1915 and was drafted to France with 100 others from the 1/7th regiment.
 The Regiment landed at Le Havre on 14 February 1915 and proceeded to the Somme area of northern France.

 Private John Stoneley is buried in grave ref.
 C. 4. in the Suzanne Communal Cemetery Extension at Suzanne, The Somme, France.
-His father asked for a cross and the following inscription to be added to his headstone: “EVER REMEMBERED BY FATHER, MOTHER, SISTERS AND BROTHERS”
+His father asked for the inscription “EVER REMEMBERED BY FATHER, MOTHER, SISTERS AND BROTHERS” to be added to his headstone.

 Brother of Frederick Stoneley, who served as Private 1760 with the 1/7th Cheshire Regiment in Gallipoli and survived the war, and son of John Stoneley, who served with the 2nd Cheshire Regiment in France and had previously served in the South African war.